rbmm/rtlavl/README.md

 # rtlavl

-ksupnd.dll is DbgEng Extension DLL put it in Debuggers\x64\winext\
+avlex.dll is DbgEng Extension DLL put it in Debuggers\x64\winext\

 use .load avlex and .unload avlex inside windbg